-The fact that Tony did tested Rhodes while drunk also ties in with a comment from Yensin in the first movie.
-When Tony said he didn't remember them meeting before, Yensin's reply was "Oh, you wouldn't.
+The fact that Tony tested Rhodes while drunk also ties in with a comment from Yinsin in the first movie.
+When Tony said he didn't remember them meeting before, Yinsin's reply was "Oh, you wouldn't.
 If I had been that drunk, I wouldn't have been able to stand, much less give a lecture on integrated circuits."
 Thus showing that Tony is still capable of functioning quite well when totally plastered... even if he doesn't always remember the finer details of what happened.

 Iron Man 2 has what might be a Fridge Stealth Pun.
-What armour does Tony use on the race track?
+What armor does Tony use on the race track?
 The Mk.
-V
+V.

 Why the hell would the government employ a card-carrying idiot like Hammer as a contractor?
 Because Stark still isn't selling them weapons!
 In the first movie, he made it clear that he was shutting down the weapons development arm of Stark Enterprises until someone could reasonably assure him that his weapons wouldn't end up on the black market - as in no guns for Uncle Sam until he plugs the link to the Ten Rings.

-Likewise when Hammer presents all these weapons neither the Air Force officer nor Rhodey seem particular interested or amazed.
+Likewise when Hammer presents all these weapons, neither the Air Force officer nor Rhodey seem particularly interested or amazed.
 It's because he is showing two military officers existing and already in-service weapons.
 He is acting as if he is dealing with two civilians who have never used a gun in their life and trying to impress them.
-The worst part: He calls the M134 minigun "Puff the Magic Dragon".
+The worst part: he calls the M134 minigun "Puff the Magic Dragon".
 The two Air Force officers know that Puff the Magic Dragon was the nickname for the first AC-47 gunships used in Vietnam, not the guns.

-In the scene before Hammer arrives to see the Iron Man Mark II armor, Rhodey is removing and hiding the arc reactor, with the air force officer not complaining but just asking about it's importance.
-Fridge Logic kicks in when one realise that the air force officer does not trust Hammer either and that the US government must have given Rhodey the right to hide vital informations from a private arms manufactor like Hammer.
-Especialy the heart of the suit.
+In the scene before Hammer arrives to see the Iron Man Mk.
+II armor, Rhodey is removing and hiding the arc reactor, with the Air Force officer not complaining, but just asking about its importance.
+Fridge Logic kicks in when one realizes that the Air Force officer does not trust Hammer either and the U.S. government must have given Rhodey the right to hide vital information from a private arms manufacturer like Hammer.
+Especially the heart of the suit.